 So in planning a wedding, couples always have questions about what are the correct etiquette rules for different aspects of the wedding ceremony and reception.
 We have a saying, “As long as you know the rules you can change them with caution to navigate certain situations.”

 Here are two frequently asked questions of “when and how do we do this” during the wedding.

 Which side am I on?

 The rule for what side the bride and her father stand on go WAY BACK in time where the reason the bride was on her father’s left arm was in case someone tried to steal the bride his right hand was free to grasp his sword to defend her.
-Today, we still see the same time honored tradition but I actually like to do the reverse – and the part that allows me to change this is that, I don’t think today too many fathers are walking their daughter down the aisle carrying a sword.
-The main reason to switch sides from the traditional American way is about easy transition for the father of the bride.
+Today, we still see the same time-honored tradition but I actually like to do the reverse – and the part that allows me to change this is that I don’t think today too many fathers are walking their daughter down the aisle carrying a sword.
+The main reason to switch sides from the traditional American way is about an easy transition for the father of the bride.
 This allows him to step back after giving his daughter away and step into the pew or the row of chairs.
 This helps with the long train and long veil as we have all seen the moment when the father of the bride steps on the bride’s train or veil and her head jerks back as she goes to move toward the groom for their vows.